-The Center is the preeminent source of legal analysis and statistical data on terrorism prosecutions in the U.S. The highlight of our research is the Terrorism Trials Database, the country’s most comprehensive data and analysis project on terrorism prosecutions.
-Through ground-breaking database-enabled research, we monitor the progress of terrorism cases through the U.S. judicial system and delve into critical topics, such as radicalization trends, socio-economic factors, legal strategies, and sentencing issues for those accused of terrorism-related crimes.
-Through our vibrant cybersecurity initiative, we explore issues at the nexus of technology and national security, including information sharing and public-private partnerships.
+The Center contributes to an informed citizenry by providing legal analysis and sociological data, notably on terrorism indictments in the United States.
+The Terrorism Trials Database is the country’s most comprehensive data and analysis project on federal terrorism prosecutions.
+Through database-enabled research, we monitor the progress of terrorism cases throughout the U.S. judicial system and delve into critical topics, such as radicalization trends, socio-economic factors, legal strategies, and sentencing issues for those accused of terrorism-related crimes.
+The Center's research has collaborated with the New York Times as well as numerous other news outlets in presenting this material to the public, most recently on the interactive feature, "ISIS in America" and "What the Americans Drawn to ISIS Had in Common."

-The Center releases periodic Fact Sheets from the Terrorism Trials Database on topics including information on terrorism prosecutions, foreign fighter cases, FBI informant cases, biographical details on terrorism defendants, and sentencing patterns.
-The Center released a report featuring its latest research, ISIS Cases in the United States, in May 2015.
+The Center releases periodic Fact Sheets from the Terrorism Trials Database on pressing national security topics including information on terrorism prosecutions, foreign fighter cases, FBI informant cases, biographical details on terrorism defendants, and sentencing patterns.
+In June 2015, the Center released a comprehensive report, By the Numbers: ISIS Cases in the United States, providing an in-depth analysis and examination of alleged ISIS supporters and their motivations.
+In July 2016, the Center, in collaboration with the New York Times, released Case by Case: ISIS Prosecutions in the United States, updating its prior examination and providing new avenues of research and analysis.

 Karen J. Greenberg